Board of Trustees

 The Grauer School has dedicated the 2019-2020 school year to an all-campus effort to embrace sustainable environmental practices and work to reduce the local and global impacts of climate change.

 A joint resolution passed by the school's Board of Trustees, faculty and students - a first for the school since its founding in 1991 - calls for action to help turn back the Earth's rising temperatures, and to use environmentally sustainable practices wherever possible.
 The initiative encompasses the entire school community, from curriculum in all academic disciplines, to student activities on and off campus, as well as the school's front-office functions.
 This new resolution highlights Grauer’s long tradition of expeditionary learning, which takes students on immersive cultural and ecological expeditions all over the world twice yearly, in addition to year-long experiential learning.

 "The Grauer School has a long history of teaching and practicing environmental sustainability.
 Even our mascot, the gorilla, was intended to showcase and support a critically endangered species.
 But we feel a new sense of urgency to be good stewards of the environment and address climate change based on recent science, which warns of the potentially catastrophic consequences of inaction," said Dr. Stuart Grauer, Head of School and the school's founder.

 The initiative, although grounded in the school's academic curriculum, goes well beyond into all aspects of campus life.

 "We are convinced that it is important to not only teach our students to care for and protect the environment, but to model what it looks like to live an environmentally responsible life.
-That's why we are dedicated to increasing the students' environmental intelligence through the school curriculum, and across every facet of the school's operations," said Craig Gertz, Chairman of the Board of Trustees.
+That's why we are dedicated to increasing the students' environmental intelligence through the school curriculum, and across every facet of the school's operations," said Craig Gertz, former Chairman of the Board of Trustees.